FlyingPotato437/coral-complexity2/README.md

 from coral_complexity_metrics import QuadratMetrics

 qm = QuadratMetrics(
-    dim="XYZ", # the dimensions of the input files WLH (width-length-height) size=1 # the size of a quadrat (standard is metres, but depends on the mesh units) )
+    dim="XYZ", # the dimensions of the input files WLH (width-length-height).
+Either "XYZ", "XZY" or "ZYX". size=1 # the size of a quadrat (standard is metres, but depends on the units in the underlying mesh file) )

 # calculate quadrat metrics for a single mesh file